comprobo25/comprobo25.github.io/assignments/robot_localization.md

 ## Resources

-* <a-no-proxy href="https://www.youtube.com/watch?v=aUkBa1zMKv4">Video Explaining Particle Filter without Equations</a-no-proxy>
+* <a href="https://www.youtube.com/watch?v=aUkBa1zMKv4">Video Explaining Particle Filter without Equations</a>
-* <a-no-proxy href="https://www.youtube.com/watch?v=sz7cJuMgKFg">An Example of a Particle Filter that Might Give More Intuition</a-no-proxy>
+* <a href="https://www.youtube.com/watch?v=sz7cJuMgKFg">An Example of a Particle Filter that Might Give More Intuition</a>
-* <a-no-proxy href="https://www.youtube.com/watch?v=eAqAFSrTGGY">Very Mathy / Theoretical Treatment of Particle Filter</a-no-proxy> (not for the faint of heart, but we can help you through it)
+* <a href="https://www.youtube.com/watch?v=eAqAFSrTGGY">Very Mathy / Theoretical Treatment of Particle Filter</a> (not for the faint of heart, but we can help you through it)
-* A good high-level overview with some great visualizations: <a-no-proxy href="https://www.youtube.com/watch?v=NrzmH_yerBU">Autonomous Navigation: Understanding the Particle Filter</a-no-proxy>
+* A good high-level overview with some great visualizations: <a href="https://www.youtube.com/watch?v=NrzmH_yerBU">Autonomous Navigation: Understanding the Particle Filter</a>